Tbanks9/Reactathon/readme.md

 2. **What is the flag of (Randomly generated country name)?** (Displays the country name in question, with four choices of flag images to choose from)
 3. **What is the capital of (Randomly generated country name)?** (Displays the country name in question, with four choices of Capital cities to choose from)

-Below is the switch statement which randomly generates the questions, plus a screenshot of a flag question:
+Below is the switch statement which randomly generates the questions, plus a screenshot of an example flag question:

 ```
   selectQuestion(response) {